-According to the Weingart Center, as of April 12, 2024, there are 436 participants enrolled in the LA Grand program.
-The Los Angeles Homeless Services Authority (LAHSA) and the Weingart Center will continue to lead efforts with the Mayor's Office and housing navigation providers to create connections and transition participants into permanent housing or alternate interim housing destinations before the LA Grand lease expires.
+The Los Angeles Homeless Services Authority (LAHSA) is leading the demobilization of the LA Grand with support from the Mayor's Office ahead of the lease expiration on July 31, 2024.
+As demobilization progresses, LAHSA and the Weingart Center will continue to lead efforts with the Mayor's Office and housing navigation providers to create connections and transition participants into permanent housing or alternate interim housing destinations before the LA Grand lease expires.